Under Maintenance

 7. Do not become a distraction for others.
 Help to create a safe space where every student has the opportunity to maximize their potential.
 Critiques of student work should be constructive, encouraging, positive, and helpful.

-9. Represent yourself in a manner that you will be proud of in years to come.
-Take advantage of the opportunities you have at here.
+10. Represent yourself in a manner that you will be proud of in years to come.
+Take advantage of the opportunities for hands-on tech experience and networking you will gain here.
 They will help you be successful throughout your life.

 Media and Photo Release Form